nikoincc/allatom-polymere-system-in-VMD/README.md

-# allatom-polymere-system-in-VMD
+# Allatom-polymere-system-in-VMD
-create allatom polymere system from .xyz file in VMD
+Create allatom polymere system from .xyz file in VMD